gongybable/gongybable.github.io/pages/Knowledge_Base/NN/neural_network/index.md

 * Activation layers <br />
 specifies activation function for the Dense layers (e.g., `model.add(Dense(128)); model.add(Activation('softmax'))` is equivalent to `model.add(Dense(128, activation="softmax"))`).
 By separating the activation layers allows direct access to the outputs of each layer before the activation is applied. <br />

-* Dropout layers <br />
-    - This is the probability that each node gets dropped at each epoch during training.
-In a fully connected layer, neurons develop co-dependency with each other during training, and will result in over fitting.
-Dropout can prevent that.
-    - Dropout also forces the model to learn a redundant representation for everything to make sure that at least some of the information remains.
-    - During training, a good starting value for dropout probability is 0.5.
-    - During testing, set dropout probability to 0 to keep all units and maximize the power of the model.

 * Output Layer <br />